asmecca/mu2_curvature/README.md

 # mu2_curvature
-Analysis scripts for the study of the QCD pseudocritical line curvature using lattice QCD described in 2412.20922
+Analysis scripts for the study of the QCD pseudocritical line curvature using lattice QCD described in 2412.20922, published in https://doi.org/10.1103/wjm8-4smh

 # Requirements:
 - Any version of Python 3 available